Phlebotomy Certification El Paso, Texas

 Preparing to take the Certification Exam

 Once you have registered to take the certification exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has examination materials based on their competency exams.
 Be positive to study each day for at least one hour until you are confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the final exam.
-NPS provides full study materials, unlimited practice exams and three chances to attempt the final certification exam.
+NPS provides full study materials, unlimited practice exams and one chance to attempt the final certification exam.

 After you have passed the final exam, your credentials are hurriedly inputted in the national registry and a digital copy of your national certification is downloadable in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.